By default, the first time you save or run your program, GUIDE save two files:

 From View > View Callbacks, select the desired callback.

 Double-click a component to show its properties in the Property Inspector.
 In the Property Inspector, click the pencil-and-paper icon next to the name of the callback you want to install in the code file.

 For toolbar buttons, in the Toolbar Editor, click the View button next to Clicked Callback (for Push Tool buttons) or On Callback, or Off Callback (for Toggle Tools).

-When you perform any of these actions, GUIDE adds the callback template to the GUI code file, saves it, and opens it for editing at the callback you just added.
-If you select a callback that currently exists in the GUI code file, GUIDE adds no callback, but saves the file and opens it for editing at the callback you select.
+When you perform any of these actions, GUIDE adds the callback template to the UI code file, saves it, and opens it for editing at the callback you just added.
+If you select a callback that currently exists in the code file, GUIDE adds no callback, but saves the file and opens it for editing at the callback you select.